Catriona Ward’s The Last House on Needless Street, a thriller with a horrifying psychological twist, will be published by Nightfire in September 2021!

 from Rawblood, also won the 2016 August Derleth Prize, making her the first and only woman to win the prize twice.
 Her short stories have appeared in numerous anthologies.
 She divides her time between London and the remote English moors.

-The Last House on Needless Street will hit shelves in October 2021!
+The Last House on Needless Street will hit shelves on September 28, 2021!